pulpdrew/pulpdrew-dot-com/src/tech/compile-brainfuck-to-riscv.md

 layout: tech
 ---

-A couple of weeks ago, I worked through [Learn Assembly by Writing Entirely Too Many Brainfuck Compilers](https://github.com/pretzelhammer/rust-blog/blob/master/posts/too-many-Brainfuck-compilers.md).
+A couple of weeks ago, I worked through [Learn Assembly by Writing Entirely Too Many Brainfuck Compilers](https://github.com/pretzelhammer/rust-blog/blob/master/posts/too-many-brainfuck-compilers.md).
 That article covers the basics of compiling Brainfuck to target x86, ARM, wasm, and LLVM IR.
 Here, I will cover some of the same information, but with a focus on targeting RISC-V assembly.

 ## Brainfuck

-Brainfuck is an [esoteric programming language](https://en.wikipedia.org/wiki/Esoteric_programming_language), with 8 instructions and a tendency to frustrate and amuse programmers.
-Brainfuck programs are inscrutable sequences of those instructions that manipulate a single global pointer and a 30KB memory space.
+Brainfuck is an [esoteric programming language](https://en.wikipedia.org/wiki/Esoteric_programming_language), with 8 instructions that manipulate a single global pointer and a 30KB memory space.
+Brainfuck programs are inscrutable sequences of those instructions that tend to amuse programmers.

 |Instruction|description|
 |-----------|-----------|